 The cut surface reflects the various histologies encountered, ranging from very soft to extremely firm in fibrous or calcified tumors.
 They are usually light tan in coloring, although again this will depend on histological subtypes.

-In addition to histological variants, many of which have 'atypical' imaging appearances, a number of 'special examples' of meningiomas are best discussed separately.
+Note that in addition to histological variants, many of which have less-typical imaging appearances, a number of 'special examples' of meningiomas are best discussed separately.
 These include:

 The remainder of this section focuses on more typical imaging appearances of run-of-the-mill meningiomas.

 Plain films no longer have a role in the diagnosis or management of meningiomas.
 Historically a number of features were observed, including:

 hyperostosis or lytic regions